chipfoundry/caravel_user_Neuromorphic_X1_32x32/README.md

 make user_project_wrapper
 ```

-For further information on usage, consult the dedicated [knowledgebase article](https://chipfoundry.io/knowledge-base/commercial-neuromorphic-x1).
-Details about the Neuromorphic X1 IP itself are available in the [Neuromorphic X1 documentation](https://chipfoundry.io/commercial-neuromorphic-x1).
+Details about the Neuromorphic X1 IP itself are available in the [Neuromorphic X1 documentation](https://github.com/BMsemi/Neuromorphic_X1_32x32).